billbrod/foveated-metamers/README.md

 given by `resources.gpu` for that job.
 In the snippet above, you can see that we use it to determine how many gpus to request from the job scheduler.
-On a local machine, `snakemake` will similarly use it to make sure you don't run two jobs that require 3 gpus each if you only have 4 gpus total, for example.
+On a local machine, `snakemake` will similarly use it to make sure you don't run five jobs that require 1 gpus each if you only have 4 gpus total, for example.
 Similarly, `resources.mem` provides an estimate of how much memory (in GB) the job will use, which we use similarly when requesting resources above.
 This is just an estimate